hallfjonas/LCQPTest/README.md

 1. [Gurobi](https://www.gurobi.com/)

 ## Usage
 This benchmark contains three test sets: *MacMPEC*, *IVOCP*, and *MovingMasses*.
-Each of those directories contain a file that runs the respective benchmark (navigate to the specific directory and run the file).
-In those files you may adapt which solvers to include (specify the solver function name in the given struct `benchmark.solvers`).
-The set of solvers are contained in the directory *solvers*.
+Adjust the paths in the file *addpaths* to reflect your local settings.
+Then execute the script 'Run.m'.
+This will run all benchmarks and create performance plots.